Originally published on April 25, 2018. Updated June 26, 2024.

 Creating all these documents from scratch would waste a monumental amount of time.

-This is why every project manager usually has a trusted arsenal of project management templates.
+This is why every project manager should have a trusted arsenal of project management framework templates.

-Using templates not only improves your efficiency, it also brings much-needed standardization to your project management process.
-Instead of creating documents on an ad-hoc basis, you can have a single template for every function that can be used across the organization.
+Using templates not only improves efficiency but also brings much-needed standardization to your project management process.
+Instead of creating documents on an ad hoc basis, you can have a single template for every function that can be used across the organization.

-Borrowing pre-made templates can also ensure that you use best practices in your planning and reporting.
-If a template has proven to be successful in one organization, there is a good chance it will be useful in yours as well.
+Borrowing premade project plan templates can also ensure you use best practices in planning and reporting.
+If a template has proven successful in one organization, it will likely also be useful in yours.

 How to Use Project Management Templates?

 Unsurprisingly, most PM templates are made in MS Excel.
 A few text-heavy ones use MS Word.
 To use these templates, simply download them from the links below.
 Direct file links are marked specifically.
-In some cases, you will have to give up your email address in exchange for the file (marked as “Email/Registration required”).
+Sometimes, you must give up your email address in exchange for the file (marked as “Email/Registration required”).

-Once downloaded, edit them with your own details and export in your chosen format.
+Once downloaded, edit them with your details and export them in your chosen format.

 Alternatively, upload the file to your Google MyDrive account.

-Google will convert the file and you can open it in Google Sheets (for XLS files) or Google Docs (for .Doc files).
+Google will convert the file, which you can then open in Google Sheets (for XLS files) or Google Docs (for .doc files).

-As we pointed out earlier, the first step in developing an integrated project plan is to create a project charter.
+As we pointed out earlier, creating a project charter is the first step in developing an integrated project plan.

-This is an important document that outlines the scope, objectives, and stakeholders involved in the project.
+This important document outlines the project's scope, objectives, and stakeholders.
 It documents everything the project needs and its expected outcomes.

-The project charter also doubles up as a business case document.
-In case you need to convince stakeholders of the importance of a project or outline the goals to your team, you will turn to the project charter.
+The project charter also functions as a business case document.
+If you need to convince stakeholders of a project's importance or outline the goals to your team, you will turn to the project charter.

 Whether you are using one of the project charter templates below or creating one from scratch, there are a few elements you should always include:

-• Project objectives: Explain the "why" of the purpose in greater detail.
+- Project objectives: Explain the "why" of the purpose in greater detail.
 Be very specific about the outcomes you seek.
-It's a good idea to include specific numbers or at least a range.
+Including specific numbers or at least a range is a good idea.
 Don't say "increase traffic"; say "increase website traffic by 200% in 6 months".

-• Business objectives: Use this section to describe how the project fits into the business' broader strategic goals.
-For instance, if you're running a campaign to increase traffic to a website, describe how the higher traffic would help the business in achieving its goals.
+- Business objectives: This section describes how the project fits into the business' broader strategic goals.
+For instance, if you're running a campaign to increase traffic to a website, explain how the higher traffic would help the business achieve its goals.

-• Project requirements: Explain the project's requirements in terms of resources - both tangible and intangible - at a high level.
+- Project requirements: Explain the project's requirements at a high level in terms of resources—both tangible and intangible.

-• Project scope: Use this section to answer the question: "What is the project meant to accomplish?"
-Focus on both long and short-term goals & objectives, but briefly.
+- Project scope: Use this section to answer the question: "What is the project meant to accomplish?"
+Briefly focus on both long and short-term goals and objectives.

 Besides the above, you can also include a list of project stakeholders, roles, milestones, risks, and the completion/success criteria for the project.